sakshamsri4/next_gen_udyam/CONTRIBUTING.md

 2. **Pre-push Hook Failures**:
    - Make sure you have cspell installed: `npm install -g cspell`.
+   - Make sure you have lcov installed: `brew install lcov` or `apt-get install lcov`.
    - Run `make check` to identify issues before pushing.

 3. **Test Failures**:
    - Run `flutter test -v` to see detailed test output.
    - Check for flaky tests that might need to be fixed.

+4. **Coverage Failures**:
+   - Run `make coverage` to generate a coverage report.
+   - Look at the HTML report to identify which parts of the code need more tests.
+   - Focus on adding tests for uncovered code paths.
+   - Run `make check-coverage` to verify your improvements.

 ## Additional Resources